 Craig Schutt has been writing a Comic Buyer's Guide column under the title Mr. Silver Age for over ten years.
-As can be guessed, his subject of specialty is the Silver Age of comics.
+As can be guessed, his subject of specialty is The Silver Age of Comic Books.
 Like many other critics and other subject matter experts his work tends to point out the usage of tropes.

 - Idiot Ball: His annual Mopee Awards columns pointing out the goofiness of the Silver Age tend to point out when the heroes, villains, or writers have grabbed such a ball and made a long run down the field.